K-PaaS/application-platform-guide-eng/user_guide/development_platform/nodejs_api_service_metering.md

-#### 2. How to access application environment information of PaaS-TA platform in Node.js
+#### 2. How to access application environment information of the PaaS-TA platform in Node.js

 -   It can be accessed by reading the VCAP_SERVICES value of the system environment variable.